memphisdev/save-zakar-hackathon/README.md

 For step 2, head [here](https://github.com/memphisdev/save-zakar-hackathon/blob/main/scenario.md#getting-started---part-2---choose-a-path).

 ## The Data
-You will be access messages in real-time from Memphis.dev stations using one of the Memphis.dev client SDKs.
+You will be access to messages in real-time from Memphis.dev stations using one of the Memphis.dev client SDKs.

 Temperature readings are available from the `zakar-temperature-readings` station and look like so: